ChristineLea/swipe-guided-project/README.md

 ## Installation

 No Installation Required.
-The deployed website is available to view at
+The website is deployed and can be viewed at [Swipe](https://christinelea.github.io/swipe-guided-project/)

 ## Usage